Mar 28 2015

 You can now also find an Android version of the App which works identically to the iPhone version.
-You can find it on Handster at http://www.handster.com/celtic_myth.html or by using the QR code opposite.
-It’s also found on the Opera Marketplace in the US.
+You can find it on Amazon or by clicking the image to the right.

 You can now also find the Windows 8 Phone App in the Windows 8 Phone Store.